Let the little children come to me, and do not stop them; for it is to such as these that the kingdom of heaven belongs.

 These men, even in the Bible, have been obscured—as little ones—by history.
 But our God is the God of all, especially of the little ones.

-In a brilliant essay, Pray for Chekhov: Or What Russian Literature Can Teach Conservatives, Gary Saul Morson contrasts the mistaken notion of history by radicals and romantics against history’s proper understanding according to the Russian novelists Fyodor Dostoevsky, Leo Tolstoy, and Anton Chekhov.
-Morson writes,
+In a brilliant essay entitled Pray for Chekhov: Or What Russian Literature Can Teach Conservatives, Gary Saul Morson contrasts the mistaken notion of history by radicals and romantics against history’s proper understanding according to the Russian novelists Fyodor Dostoevsky, Leo Tolstoy, and Anton Chekhov.
+Morson writes:

 Radicals and romantics picture life in terms of dramatic events.
 The ordinary incidents between crises are viewed as trivial or despised as bourgeois.
 Tolstoy and Chekhov believed the opposite: Life is lived at ordinary moments, and what is most real is what is barely noticeable, like the tiniest movements of consciousness.